Farama-Foundation/ViZDoom/examples/python/README.md

 Demonstrates how to play with bots to simulate multiplayer game.
 Helpful for developing AI agent for CIG 2016 competition.

 ###[delta_buttons.py](https://github.com/Marqt/ViZDoom/blob/master/examples/python/delta_buttons.py)
-Shows how delta buttons work(they may take values other than 0 and 1 and can be used for precise movement)
+Shows how delta buttons work (they may take values other than 0 and 1 and can be used for precise movement).

 ###[format.py](https://github.com/Marqt/ViZDoom/blob/master/examples/python/format.py)
 Presents different formats of the screen buffer.
 [OpenCV](http://opencv.org/) is used to display the images.